-The 2016 Red Sea Urchin Sectoral Committee meeting was held on April 12, 2016 in Nanaimo.
+The 2017 Red Sea Urchin Sectoral Committee meeting was held on April 11, 2017 in Nanaimo.
 Representatives from DFO (Resource Management and Science), the Pacific Urchin Harvesters Association and D&D Pacific Fisheries attended.
-No First Nations representatives attended.
+A Haida First Nation representative joined in by phone.

-Coast wide landings as of June 5 (season not complete) are approximately 7 million pounds, which is approximately 1 million pounds less than landings from the previous two seasons.
-This decrease in landings was due to poor weather conditions in the north coast throughout the season and poor gonad quality encountered around Campbell River.
+Coast wide landings as of May 28, 2018 (season not complete at the time of publication) are approximately 6 million pounds, which is approximately 1 million pounds less than the landings at this point last season.
+This decrease in landings was due to poor weather conditions in the north coast throughout the season and poor gonad quality encountered around Campbell River and portions of the north coast.